jeju5/management/cs/aws/aws_developer.md

       * supports multi-AZ
   * Two caching strategies
     * lazy-loading
+      * "write when requested - some stale & ttl"
       ```
       * when data is requested -> data is available in cache   -> return data from cache
                                   data is unavailable in cache -> return null -> get data from datastore and write it in the cache